 - Representing a major New York real estate developer in connection with a failed real estate deal.

 Mr. Lundin blogs on recent developments in the Commercial Division of the New York state courts and regarding antitrust actions relating to the financial markets and is a contributor to the firm’s Client Q & A page.
 He has been a panelist at CLE and professional development presentations sponsored by the New York State Bar Association and the New York City Bar on topics relating to practice in the New York State Courts and, in particular, the Commercial Division.

 Mr. Lundin has been appointed by the Chief Administrative Judge of the State Unified Court System to serve on the Supreme Court (Civil) Advisory Committee on E-Filing.

-Mr. Lundin is an active member of the Association of the Bar of the City of New York, where he is a current member of the Committee on Litigation and a past member of the Committees on State Courts of Superior Jurisdiction, Federal Courts, Alternative Dispute Resolution and Military Affairs and Justice.
+Mr. Lundin is an active member of the Association of the Bar of the City of New York.
+He is the chair of the City Bar’s Committee on Litigation and is a past member of the Committees on State Courts of Superior Jurisdiction, Federal Courts, Alternative Dispute Resolution and Military Affairs and Justice.
 He also is a member of the Commercial Division sub-committee of the Commercial and Federal Litigation Section of the New York State Bar Association and the Federal Bar Council Inn of Court.

 Mr. Lundin received his B.S. from Cameron University in 1984, with highest honors, and his J.D. from Columbia University Law School in 1997, where he was a Kent Scholar, winner of the Thomas E. Dewey Prize for best written brief in the 1996 Harlan Fiske Stone Moot Court Competition and Executive Editor of the Columbia Journal of Law and Social Problems.
 From 1974 to 1994, Mr. Lundin served in the United States Army as an enlisted person, noncommissioned officer and commissioned officer, retiring with the rank of Major.
 From 1997 to 1998, Mr. Lundin clerked for the Honorable John T. Noonan, Jr., of the United States Court of Appeals for the Ninth Circuit.
 Before becoming associated with the Firm in July 2002, Mr. Lundin was associated with Cravath, Swaine & Moore.